mimuc/mememuc-template/README.md

 cd react-frontend && npm start
 ```

-Also make sure that your mongodb database is running
+For us the in-memory mongoserver didn't work, so make sure a mongod instance is running on your computer!

 ### Requirements for our project: